tomerfiliba-org/rpyc/demos/chat/readme.txt

 while receiving messages from the chat server is analogous to the server calling an(async) function on the client.
 RPC at its best.

-Also, do keep in mind the inherent securiy of this model: the server exposes a well defined set of methods(so there's no risk of the client abusing
+Also, do keep in mind the inherent security of this model: the server exposes a well defined set of methods(so there's no risk of the client abusing
                               the server), while the server can't abuse the client because it can invoke only a designated callback it is passed.
-This allows both parties not to trust each other while still providing RPyC-grade servive.
+This allows both parties not to trust each other while still providing RPyC-grade service.

 == Threading issues ==